davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 ### Execute the Agent installation string

 At your Ubuntu command line, paste the Agent installation command and hit enter.
-The Agent will install and begin sending metrics to Datadog.
-The process will end with a pause while the agent confirms that initial metrics are being collected and sent successfully.
+The Agent installs and begins sending metrics to Datadog.
+The process ends with a pause while the agent confirms that initial metrics are being collected and sent successfully.

 ![Waiting for metrics](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/Waiting%20for%20metrics_c.png "Waiting for metrics")